Frequently Asked Questions

 Q: Is Preservation Hall open?

-Performance times are subject to change due to certain holidays and special events.
-Please follow us on social media at @preservationhall for timely updates.
+Performance times are subject to change.
+Please follow us on social media at @preservationhall for announcements and timely updates.

 Q: What COVID-19 safety precautions are in place?

-Effective August 19, 2021, proof of vaccination will be required for all guests upon entry at Preservation Hall.
+Proof of vaccination is required for all guests upon entry at Preservation Hall.
 Guests are also required to wear a mask or face covering at all times while inside the venue.

-By proceeding with purchasing ticket(s), you confirm you understand that in order to attend events at Preservation Hall, you will be required to wear a face mask and show proof of vaccination – or for children under the age of 12, documentation of a negative COVID-19 test within the previous 72 hours – for entry.
+By proceeding with purchasing ticket(s), you confirm you understand that in order to attend events at Preservation Hall, you will be required to wear a face mask and show proof of vaccination (at least 14 days from last vaccination dose) – or for children under the age of 12, documentation of a negative COVID-19 test within the previous 72 hours – for entry.

 For more information on the Health and Safety protocols in place at Preservation Hall, please click HERE.